DukeAtreides/seekonkucc_CommunionClass/Ordinary_Time/Jesus_Calls_Disciples.md

   - Understand what it means to follow Jesus.
   - Recognize the importance of role models.
   - Reflect on how to be a positive role model and leader.
-- **Scripture / Read:** Jesus Calls His Disciples, The Children’s Illustrated Bible, p.210
 - **Context / Purpose:** To explore discipleship and leadership through Jesus’ example.
 - **Opening (Say):** Not explicitly provided; can start with a recap of previous lessons and introduce discipleship.
+-  **Scripture / Read:** Jesus Calls His Disciples, The Children’s Illustrated Bible, p.210
 - **Key questions / Discussion points:**
   - What does it mean to follow Jesus?
   - Who are your role models?
   - How can you be a good role model for others?
   - How does critical thinking help us choose who to follow?
-- **Materials / Supplies:** The Children’s Illustrated Bible, game materials for “Names of the Disciples” (Disciples bingo or similar)
+- **Materials / Supplies:** Game materials for “Names of the Disciples” (Disciples bingo or similar)
-- **Activities (step-by-step):**
-  1. Read Jesus Calls His Disciples story.
-  2. Discuss role models and following Jesus.
-  3. Play “Names of the Disciples” game.
+- **Activities (step-by-step):** Play “Names of the Disciples” game.
-  4. If time permits, read The Lord’s Prayer Illustrated by Tim Ladwig (check availability).
+  - If time permits, read The Lord’s Prayer Illustrated by Tim Ladwig (check availability).
 - **Teacher notes / Tips:**
   - Encourage children to think about their own role models.
   - Use the game to reinforce disciples’ names and roles.